Jack Harkness: Critical reception and impact

 Starting in 2013, Jack's sexuality has made him the subject of an internet meme for discussing the ethics of sexual encounters with nonhuman characters.
-Known as the Harkness Test, it spread rapidly throughout the internet, where it was applied to other fandoms such as those of Pokémon and My Little Pony.
+Known as the Harkness Test, it emerged on social media and is used as a measure for whether or not a fictional character is appropriate to have sexual relations with.

 In the media, Jack is described as both the "first openly gay companion" and as a "hunky bisexual".
 Jack's notability is largely due to his mainstream representation of a bisexual man in science fiction television, for whom sexual identity is "matter-of-fact", and not an issue.
 The ordinariness with which Jack's orientation is regarded within Doctor Who embodies part of a political statement about changing societal views of homosexuality.
 The distinct flexibility of Jack's sexuality contributed directly towards the character's popularity and public interest.
 The overtness of Jack's sexuality broke new grounds, the labels "pansexual" and "omnisexual" being applied to the character on occasion.
 In "The Parting of the Ways", Jack kissed both Rose and the Doctor on the lips, the latter being the first same-sex kiss in the history of the program.
 Despite the boldness of the first non-heterosexual character in the series' run, there has been very little uproar about the character, although there was some controversy at the time of Jack's introduction.
 Speculating, Barrowman tries to link Jack's popularity with this portrayal, noting "I think audiences just get Jack because he's honest ... to finally see a character who doesn't care who he flirts with, I think is a bit refreshing."

 The presence of the character in prime time television sparked discussion of the nature of bisexuality in a number of outlets where normally it is dismissed or overlooked.
 Channel4.com cites Jack as a positive role model for gay and bisexual teenagers, where little had been present for this audience in years gone by and subsequently leading to a greater culture of tolerance.
 Dr Meg-John Barker writes for the Journal of Bisexuality that although "the b word does not actually get used during the show", Jack is one of the first positive and clearly bisexual characters on British television.
 They do point out however that Jack retains some elements of bisexual stereotyping, particularly in his "flamboyant" promiscuity.
 Jack has also been cited in America to contrast the portrayals of non-heterosexual characters in mainstream television in the US and the UK.
 Gary Scott Thompson, producer of the 2008 revival of Knight Rider, said, "If I could use Jack in Torchwood as a role model—I would absolutely use him as a role model—I love his conflictedness about ... everybody".